furadnik/furadnik.github.io/index.md

     - We have further discussed adversarial approaches to the sequential learning setting.

 * _Week 4_: 06/17--06/23
-    - We have discussed the proof of the complexity problem of deciding the optimal learning order with prof. Gao.
+    - We have discussed the proof of the complexity problem of deciding the optimal learning order with Prof. Gao.
     - I found (and then successfully removed, yay) a bug in our initial computation of probabilities.
     - We have finished writeup of our complexity proof along with (messy) technical details with Amanda.

 * _Week 5_: 06/24--06/30
-    - We discussed another setting of network learning, this time based on learning from crowds with prof. Gao.
+    - We discussed another setting of network learning, this time based on learning from crowds with Prof. Gao.
     - We did some minor edits of the writeup and sent it to the others to read.
     - I've tried to prove that the expected learning rate is always better when using bayesian learning, compared to majority vote.